CiscoSE/stealthwatch-config-backup/README.md

 # Stealthwatch Config Backup

-This script will downloaded all config backups from the Stealthwatch Enterprise Central Manager, for all the appliances managed by Stealthwatch EnterpriseCentral Manager.
+This script will downloaded all config backups from the Stealthwatch Enterprise Central Manager, for all the appliances managed by Stealthwatch Enterprise Central Manager.

 It will not create a backup of the Netflow database.

 ## Use Case Description